12

 There was warmth in her touch, quiet approval in her tone.
 As the cloth settled on my head, the weight of it sank deeper than I expected.

 My mother applied a tilak on his forehead.
-Then me.
+Then on mine.

-Rice was sprinkled.
-Prayers were murmured.
-A small gold chain was handed over by someone from my side— then placed gently in his palm, then in mine.
-A gesture.
-An offering.
-An invisible thread that was supposed to tie us together.
+Rice was sprinkled, prayers were murmured, a small gold chain was handed over by someone from my side, then placed gently in his palm, then in mine.

-Sweets were brought out— laddoos and barfi and something orange I couldn’t name.
 One was held up to my mouth by his aunt.
-I took a bite.
-Chewed slowly.
+I took a bite, chewed slowly.
 It tasted like sugar and saffron and something I couldn’t quite swallow.

 I wasn’t sure if they saw me.
 Or just the girl who now had a red dupatta on her head and a new title stitched silently to her name.

 As she said it, she slightly touched her fingers to our foreheads and then behind our ears.
-His father simply nodded— his palm resting on our heads for a second longer.
-Solid.
-Steady.
+His father simply nodded, his palm resting on our heads.

 Then mine.

-I bowed.
-I folded my hands.
-I didn’t let them see the weight I was carrying in my shoulders.
+I smiled through it all, I bowed, I folded my hands.
+I didn’t let them see the weight I was carrying on my shoulders.

-He was seated on a sofa across from us— quiet, composed.
-His frame was delicate with age, but his eyes held a steady sharpness.
+He was seated on a sofa across from us, his frame was delicate with age, but his eyes held a steady sharpness.
 Observing everything.
 Missing nothing.

-He said.
-Shaking his head with a soft smile, voice wrapped in quiet affection.
+“Daughters don't touch feet.”
+He said shaking his head with a soft smile, voice wrapped in quiet affection.

 I obeyed before I even realized my legs had moved.
 Mr. Malhotra followed, taking the other side without needing to be asked.